lingxiao/adj-relation/README.md

 You may find the results at experiments/baseline/results

-* Run naive non-random baseline for each data set:
+* Run non-random baseline for each data set:

 ```python
 python experiments/baseline/demos/ppdb_graph.py